YaoGroup/DIFFICE_jax/paper.md

 # Accessibility

-To make the approach of inferring ice-shelf viscosity via PINNs more convincible, understandable and accessible to users in general, we provide a tutorial example that infers the ice viscosity from the synthetic data of ice velocity and thickness.
-Both datasets are created by solving the isotropic SSA equations and mass conservation equation with a given viscosity profile numerically via COMSOL Multiphysics.
-The COMSOL file is provided in the `Tutorial` subfolder.
-Users can freely generate the new synthetic data by changing the given viscosity profile and test whether the PINN algorithm can infer the correct viscosity profile as given from the synthetic data.
-We note that the tutorial example only contains the first four features of `pinnIceShelf`.
-For the last two advanced features: (5) extended-PINNs approach and (6) inversion of anisotropic viscosity, well-documented examples for selected ice shelves are provided in their corresponding subfolders to help users employ or further generalize the methods.

 To make the approach of inferring ice-shelf viscosity via PINNs more convincing, understandable, and accessible to users, we provide a tutorial example that infers ice viscosity from synthetic data of ice velocity and thickness.
 Both datasets are